 Through Dr. Aldridge’s leadership, she is fostering an innovation ecosystem in North Texas that will sustain life-changing medical advances for years to come.

-Leading Breakthroughs in Treating Heart Disease – Helen H. Hobbs, M.D.
+Women and Girls in Science Leading Breakthroughs in Treating Heart Disease – Helen H. Hobbs, M.D.

 Dr. Hobbs has a storied career as a geneticist.
 Her story began at UT Southwestern in the late 1980s, where she worked as a postdoctoral fellow in the molecular genetics lab of UT Southwestern scientists Drs.
 Michael Brown and Joseph Goldstein.
 The two scientists would later become Nobel Laureates for discovering the low-density lipoprotein (LDL) receptor, which controls the level of cholesterol in the blood and in cells.